beginning of content

 When should I see my doctor?

-You should see a doctor or nurse within 6 hours if your wound:
+You should see a doctor or nurse within 2 to 6 hours if you or your child has a wound that:

-These kinds of wounds may need to be closed with:
+These kinds of wounds may need to be closed with stitches, tissue glue or staples.

-You should also see a doctor if you have any signs of infection.
+You should also see a doctor if you have any signs of infection, or if your wound takes longer than 4 weeks to heal (known as a chronic wound).
 You can read more about infection below.

 When to seek urgent care